Huangshan Mountain or Yellow Mountain — Magnificent Cultural Landscape

 What Is the Cultural Importance of Huangshan Mountain?

-It is believed the place where Huang Di (Yellow Emperor), the cultural hero and ancestor of the Chinese Han people, used to do alchemy and become immortal.
+It is believed to be where Huang Di (Yellow Emperor), the cultural hero and ancestor of the Chinese Han people, used to do alchemy and become immortal.

-Has been an important part of Chinese art and literature, whose stunning beauty has been praised by famous scholars throughout history in tens of thousands of articles, poems, and paintings.
+It has been an essential part of Chinese art and literature, whose stunning beauty has been praised by famous scholars throughout history in tens of thousands of articles, poems, and paintings.

 Being a holy place for both Taoism Religion and Buddhism.